 - A student must meet all the eligibility requirements in order to receive a disbursement of financial aid. - Financial aid is disbursed to individual students after school has started and students have completed a Payment Request Form (green sheet) in which the student's instructors certify that he or she is in attendance in class.
 The green sheet must be returned to the Financial Aid Office within 14 days of obtaining the required signatures.
 (If the student is receiving a Pell Grant and is full-time, the student needs a minimum of 12 credit hours signed for.
 If the student is less than full time, all classes must be signed for.
 For those with loans, the only requirement is a minimum of six credit hours for release of funds.) - All aid will be credited to the student's account at the College.
 After tuition is paid and any short-term loans and other student/parent authorized charges are paid, any remaining financial aid funds will be mailed to the student in the form of a check.
+This check will be issued in the financial aid recipient's name by the financial services office and will be mailed to the student within 5-10 business days.
+Financial Aid Payment - A student must meet all the eligibility requirements in order to receive a disbursement of financial aid. - Financial aid is disbursed to individual students after school has started and students have completed a Payment Request Form (green sheet) in which the student's instructors certify that he or she is in attendance in class.
+The green sheet must be returned to the Financial Aid Office within 14 days of obtaining the required signatures.
+(If the student is receiving a Pell Grant and is full-time, the student needs a minimum of 12 credit hours signed for.
+If the student is less than full time, all classes must be signed for.
+For those with loans, the only requirement is a minimum of six credit hours for release of funds.) - All aid will be credited to the student's account at the College.
+After tuition is paid and any short-term loans and other student/parent authorized charges are paid, any remaining financial aid funds will be mailed to the student in the form of a check.
 This check will be issued in the financial aid recipient's name by the accounting office and will be mailed to the student within 5-10 business days.